“I love teaching” she repeated to herself.

 I guarantee that doing so will improve your day, and theirs.

-6) Ok I know I said 5 but if you’re just having a really hard day…
+6) If you’re just having a really hard day…

-Watch your favorite show.
-I openly admit to watching the Bachelor and Bachelorette.
+- Watch your favorite show.
+I openly admit to watching Big Brother and Bachelorette.
 It is mindless and relaxing fun for me, for some reason.
 No shame.

-Stop talking negatively to yourself.
-Be kind to yourself.
+- Lastly, stop talking negatively to yourself.
+Be kind to yourself!
+You’ve got this.

 Do you have any other tips to share with teachers who visit this post?
 Share with us below!
 I’d love to read your go-to advice for others 🙂